-In May 2017, NCSC and pro bono partner DLA Piper hosted a three-day basic trial advocacy workshop for police prosecutors at the Trinidad and Tobago Police Service Academy in Port of Spain, Trinidad.
 The program focused on improving the participants’ direct examination, cross examination, opening statement and closing argument techniques.
-Skills development training included strategic tools for persuasion, physical presentation, controlling difficult witnesses, introducing forensic evidence, and rhetorical devices.
-The workshop employed a “learning by doing” approach, involving teaching through joint plenary sessions alternating with hands-on workshops in a simulated courtroom.
+Skills development training included strategic tools for persuasion, physical presentation, controlling difficult witnesses, introducing forensic evidence, and rhetorical devices. program faculty employed a “learning by doing” approach, involving teaching through joint plenary sessions alternating with hands-on workshops in a simulated courtroom.

-The training was the second in a series of five workshops which make up a multi-staged training program that addresses effective tools for investigation of cases; best practices in case management; preparation of files to ensure successful prosecution; and improved trial advocacy skills for police prosecutors.
+The training was the third in a series of five workshops which make up a multi-staged initiative that addresses effective tools for investigation of cases; best practices in case management; preparation of files to ensure successful prosecution; and improved trial advocacy skills for police prosecutors.

 NCSC’s partnership with DLA Piper has enabled the program to deliver high-impact, cost-effective program interventions that build upon previous trainings and capacity building in the region.
 DLA Piper has partnered with NCSC for more than 10 years, providing millions of dollars in pro bono legal assistance to USG-funded justice sector strengthening programs.